 Progesterone therapy can be used to replace or supplement the natural hormone.
 It can cause changes in the uterine lining like a natural menstrual cycle.

-The day after your insemination or ovulation, you will start taking progesterone vaginally.
-You will use 1 capsule 2 times each day for 14 days.
-Take a home pregnancy test and call 1-563-355-2244 with your results after 14 days.
+3 days after a positive OPK or 2 days after insemination, you start taking progesterone vaginally.
+Use 1 capsule 2 times each day for 14 days.
+Take a home pregnancy test and call the clinic with your results after 14 days.

-You do not have to lie down after putting Prometrium® in the vagina.
+You do not have to lie down after putting progesterone in the vagina.
 You may want to wear a panty liner for comfort.

 The risk of taking it early in pregnancy and having a baby with birth defects is not totally known.
 Studies are showing the risks would be small if there are any at all.